Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2211 - Java Object Oriented Programming/1 # Java/1 @ Basic Syntax.md

 public class ClassName
 {
+	//ARRAYS

-	int[] array = new int[69];
+	//same syntax for an array of a class int[] array = new int[69];
 	//or
 	int[] arr = {1, 2, 3};
+	//When declaring an array of classes, you dont put a copy of the object inside the array,
+	//you put a reference to that object.
+	//(Pretty much the same in normal arrays
+	//when you think of the pointer notation of an array)

+	//CODE EXECUTION

 	//Equivalent for main function, used for testing the class public static void main(String[] agrs)